-- Domestic abuse During the period of high-level restrictions as a result of COVID 19, where families are spending more time together, it is important to recognise the heightened risk of domestic abuse. - The current Government guidance is to avoid leaving the house if you have started to show symptoms of Covid 19 or have been asked to self-isolate.
-Unfortunately, this places some individuals at risk - either of isolation and neglect, or of domestic violence and other forms of abuse.
-Remember that people are not expected to stay at home during coronavirus if their home is unsafe. - If you or someone else is in immediate danger, call 999 and ask for police.
-Your emergency situation still matters, even during an epidemic! - o But if you're not in immediate danger, there are many other resources out there: - Freephone 24-hour National Domestic Abuse Helpline, run by Refuge on 0808 247 2000, or visit www.nationaldahelpline.org.uk - o National LGBT+ Domestic Abuse Helpline: 0800 999 5428. - o Men's Advice Line: 0808 801 0327. - Respect helpline (for anyone worried about their own behaviour): 0808 802 0321. - Mental health an individual's mental health may suffer significantly during the pandemic o Parents' and carer's mental health will also be affected during the pandemic.

-Look out for signs of increased anxiety and low mood
+• Domestic abuse - whilst delivery can be virtual, it is important to recognise the heightened risk of domestic abuse when individuals do not leave their home.

+o If you or someone else is in immediate danger, call 999 and ask for police.

+o but if you're not in immediate danger, there are many other resources out there:

+Freephone 24-hour National Domestic Abuse Helpline, run by Refuge on 0808 247 2000, or visit www.nationaldahelpline.org.uk

+- o National LGBT+ Domestic Abuse Helpline: 0800 999 5428. - o Men's Advice Line: 0808 801 0327. - o Respect helpline (for anyone worried about their own behaviour): 0808 802 0321.

-Online technology is invaluable for services and programmes of learning to continue, for participants to keep in touch with friends and feel connected with the outside world.
-But changes in online behaviour can put individuals at risk of online abuse.
+• Online technology is invaluable for services and programmes of learning but changes in online behaviour can put individuals at risk of online abuse.

-Staff delivering programmes online should be receptive to any cues that indicate a safeguarding concern and report these as soon as possible.
+Colleagues delivering programmes online should be receptive to any cues that indicate a safeguarding concern and report these as soon as possible.
 These cues might include:

-- Not being able to speak freely

-Comments or questions about abuse or neglect

-- Inadequate supervision of children and young people at home

-The impact of food poverty

-- The health status in a family and any caring responsibilities communications and online material.
+- Not being able to speak freely - Comments or questions about abuse or neglect - Inadequate supervision of children and young people at home - The impact of food poverty - The health status in a family and any caring responsibilities

-Online Safety

-It is essential that individuals are safeguarded from potentially harmful and inappropriate online abuse cyberbullying sexting
+It is essential that individuals are safeguarded from potentially harmful and inappropriate communications and online material.